DorsaRoh/Atmo-DNN/README.md

 # Atmo DNN (Deep Neural Network)

-### _Atmo DNN_ is a deep learning model built **from scratch**.

-Its main objective is to determine the atmospheric conditions/chemical composition of planets and stars.
+_Atmo DNN_ is a deep learning model with the main objective determining the atmospheric conditions/chemical composition of planets and stars.
 Aims to identify exoplanets with conditions supportive of carbon-based life, and explore other means of determining chemical compositions of atmospheres without light.

 <br>
 <div align="center">